LA Central Juvenile Hall Sex Abuse Lawsuits

 The settlement compensation will be paid out over a period of several years.
 Each survivor’s compensation will be different.
 The amount of compensation a claimant gets will be decided by a panel of independent allocation experts.
 The panel will evaluate the facts of each claim and determine awards based on factors such as the severity of abuse, the duration of harm, the impact on the victim’s life, etc.

-Although each claimant will receive different compensation, the $4 billion will cover a total of roughly 7,000 claimants.
+Although each claimant will receive a different compensation amount, the $4 billion will cover a total of approximately 7,000 claimants.
 If you simply divide the $4 billion compensation fund by the number of claimants, it results in an average per claim settlement payout of $570,000.
 Of course, this is a simplification.
-Some victims will actually get much more and other will get less.
+Some victims will actually receive much more, while others will receive less.

 The $4 billion settlement does NOT prevent future claims by other victims of sexual abuse in LA County juvenile detention centers.